GlorytoAlmightyGod/let_me_SEE_freely/README.md

 THEN is not the realer problem to help the self gain access to the_right_knowledge?

-do i need to bombard my tiny self with multitudes of aims in the twinkling of an eye?
-COME ON i have just started! please provide me freedom with respect to Time. am i bound to witness each aim of mine perish right in front of me? is not **interesting** a key word with respect to the door of finer details? am i incapable of realizing a desire through a carefully created plan?

 IF i think it is NOT simple,